WhatsAppCall

 Dripping tap spouts

-Helpful hint: Do not keep tightening the handle; it can damage the cartridge, spindle or tap body.
+Helpful hint: Do not keep tightening the handle; it can damage the cartridge, spindle, seat or tap body.

 Mixers